 - 1 Door Handle.
 Pull to open the door.
 The door must be securely latched for the microwave to operate.

 - 2 Door Latches.

 - 3 Window with Metal Shield.
 Screen allows cooking to be viewed while keeping microwaves confined in the oven.

-- 4 Shelf.
-Lets you microwave several foods at once.
-Food microwaves best when placed directly on the oven floor or turntable.

-- 5 Touch Control Panel
+- 4 Touch Control Panel.

-You must set the clock

-and calendar before

-using the microwave.

-- 6 Cooktop Light.
+- 5 Cooktop Light.

-- 7 Grease Filter.
+- 6 Grease Filter.

-8 Removable Turntable.
+7 Removable Turntable.